bmharper/xo/docs/architecture.md

 "The Render Thread", but what we really mean there is all of the threads that perform rendering.
 For the most part, it is good enough to simply think of rendering as happening on one thread, and UI on another thread.
-The Render thread only runs nudom code.
+The Render thread only runs xo code.
 It never runs 'user' code, which is what the UI thread is for.

 The UI thread fetches input messages from the OS, and calls the appropriate event handlers.
-These event handlers are what we call 'user' code, because this is code that is not part of nudom.
+These event handlers are what we call 'user' code, because this is code that is not part of xo.
 The document is only mutated from the UI thread.
 The Renderer never alters the document - it merely creates structures necessary to perform it's job.
 As far as the renderer is concerned, the document is immutable.